 I’m a news reporter, producer, or columnist and would like to interview someone from McKnight.

-Please contact Phoebe Larson, McKnight’s communications manager, with all media requests.
+Please contact Dan Thiede, McKnight’s senior communications officer, with all media requests.
 Include your media outlet’s name, the specific story angle, how soon you need an interview, and any other relevant details.